Trivancee/tooling/README.md

 ## Introduction

-Edited by Ogechi Grace Egbodo (Trivancee)
+Edited by Egbodo Ogechi Grace

 This repository hosts the code for the StegTechHub tooling website.
 The website provides a centralized platform for accessing various development tools and resources.